Description

 - Comparing three NCM pieces with different Ni content, it can also be obtained that as the Ni content increases, the conductivity of the electrode piece increases;

-- Powder resistivity and electrode have the same trend!
+- Powder resistivity and electrode have the same trend.

 (Note: Coefficient of Variation(COV)=(Standard Deviation SD/Mean)×100%)